Actionable Ways to Multiply Engagement in industrial eLearning – Part 2

 Ryanair was one of the largest low-budget airlines in the world.
 It was founded in 1995 by the Ryan family.
 It runs 300 Boeing airplanes and employs over 9000 people worldwide.
 The company has extensive training requirements, especially compliance, safety training, emergency, etc.

 The training requirements for airline companies are challenging and difficult to track.
-Ryanair was the first airline company to adopt web-based training and adopt a Learning Management System (LMS).
-They outsourced records management for all training requirements such as ground school training, simulator training, and pilot conversion courses.
+Ryanair was the first airline company to adopt web-based training and a Learning Management System (LMS).
+They outsourced records management for all training requirements, including ground school training, simulator training, and pilot conversion courses.

 Because of these records, instructors could easily track employee records and progress.
 This example proves that eLearning provides employee satisfaction and a competitive edge in the market.